AUDIO VERSION: YouTube Podbean

 Now Paul’s personal obsession with angelic beings is glaringly clear.
 He promotes Satan as the ruler of this earthly realm.
 He teaches us to try and duke it out with demons ourselves by putting on that magical “armor of God.”
 The man is delusional.
 Paul’s ego wants us to be “co-heirs with Christ” in eternity (Rom.
 8:17)—ruling side by side with our glorious Creators.
 In his dreams.
 We won’t see the day that God says to us, “Hey there, half-speck, you look like you’ve got the chops to do some Divine ruling.
 Why don’t you come up here and share My throne with Me?”

 When you listen to the teaching of Paul, you’re listening to an ego that is out of control.
-Not only did Paul reject the Divinity of Christ, he also demonstrated a serious lack of submission to Yahweh which he demonstrates by constantly bossing God about in his prayers (see The Great Offense of Paul & Learning from the Prayers of Paul).
+Not only did Paul reject the Divinity of Christ, he also demonstrated a serious lack of submission to Yahweh which he demonstrates by constantly bossing God about in his prayers (see The Great Offense of Paul).

 In 1 Corinthians 6, Paul is trying to get the rebellious believers in Corinth to stop suing each other over every little thing.
 As is typical for Paul, he feels free to just make up a bunch of guff about how things work in order to give his argument more merit.